 Favour Well Drawn over Unlucky Losers

 There are many dogs that start at incredibly short prices because they have suffered from an ‘unlucky loss’.
-As such, the obviously pacey dogs are then underpriced the next time – because the betting public have seen it happen and the bookmakers are running scared.
+As such, the obviously pacey dogs are then underpriced the next time – because the betting public has seen it happen and the bookmakers are running scared.
 As such, it’s better to look out for the well-drawn runners.
 An example: a dog starting in trap 1 if trap 2 moves wide when running to the first bend; or a trap 6 runner when there’s a railer in trap 5.
 In general, races are won by a dog that gets the cleanest run.
 Especially in graded races, the first 100 yards from the traps are very important in the outcome of the race.

 Fortune Favours the Young